hkgnp/msw-keeposted/README.md

 1. Dynamic search of various attributes
 2. Filter resources by resource category
+3. Change number of results per page
-3. Post reviews of resources
+4. Post reviews of resources
-4. Register / Login / Log out (to contribute resources)
+5. Register / Login / Log out (to contribute resources)
-5. Contribute / Edit resources
+6. Contribute / Edit resources and upload a relevant picture.
-6. User dashboard (to edit your name and email)
+7. User dashboard (to edit your name and email)

 # Project Summary